ELS-RD/kernl/README.md

 pattern in the graph.
 We have our own version of `replace_pattern` with some enhancements to work with modules for example.
 You can find examples of that in `optimizer` folder.

+## Optimize model in one line

+You can use the model_optimization api which will take as input the original model to be optimized and return the optimized version of the model.
+Note that the original model can not be used after optimization.

 ## Code formatting

 We use `black` / `isort` / `flake8` to format the code.
 You can run them with: